Heart Rhythm Disorders (cont.)

 For patients with supraventricular tachycardia (SVT), the goal is not only to slow down the heart rate but also to identify which rhythm is present.
 Vasovagal maneuvers, like holding one's breath and bearing down as if to have a bowel movement may resolve the situation, or it may slow the rate temporarily to make the diagnosis.
 Adenosine can be injected and may convert SVT to normal sinus rhythm by slowing the electrical impulse at the AV node.
 It can also be used as a diagnostic challenge to help identify atrial fibrillation or atrial flutter with rapid ventricular response.

 For atrial fibrillation with rapid ventricular response, the initial goal is to slow the rate and maintain normal blood pressure.
 Calcium channel clockers like diltiazem and beta blockers like metoprolol may be used intravenously to control rate.
-Digoxin is a second-line mediation that may be helpful when first-line medications fail.
+Digoxin is a second-line medication that may be helpful when first-line medications fail.
 In unstable patients, with chest pain, shortness of breath, or decreased consciousness, cardioversion with an electric shock may be required.
 The decision to electively convert A-fib to normal sinus rhythm depends upon the patient and situation and is often a decision left to the primary care professional.
 The question regarding anticoagulation also will need to be addressed.

 Viewers share their comments